 Justice Field stressed the importance of "the fullness of the consideration given to" the first application and explained that "an ordinary justice would [hardly] feel like disregarding and setting aside the judgment of a magistrate like Chief Justice Marshall, or Chief Justice Taney, who had refused an application for a writ after full consideration."
 Id. at 66 (emphasis added).
-Justice Field also suggested that the outcome in Cuddy might have been different had the applicant "not appealed from the refusal of the district court" to grant the first application and received a final judgment after appellate review.
+Justice Field also suggested that the outcome in Cuddy might have been different had the applicant "not \ \ \ appealed from the refusal of the district court" to grant the first application and received a final judgment after appellate review.
 Ibid.
 And while acknowledging "that the writ may often become an instrument of oppression" should an applicant be permitted to "renew" his application "indefinitely," Justice Field recognized that such concerns would be present only after an applicant "fails on appeal."
 Id. at 65.
 Thus, in these early cases, abuse of the writ was measured against the entirety of the first proceeding and finality did not attach until the conclusion of appellate proceedings.

-More recent abuse-of-the-writ-era decisions involving mid-appeal habeas application amendments remained unconcerned about activity during the pendency of appeal.
+More recent abuse-of-the-writ-era decisions remained unconcerned about activity during the pendency of appeal.
 For example, in Harisiades v.

-Shaughnessy, the petitioner sought to amend his habeas application while appeal of the district court's denial of that application was pending.
+Shaughnessy, the petitioner sought to amend his habeas application while its denial was pending on appeal.
 90 F. Supp.
 431, 432 & n.2 (S.D.N.Y.
 1950); see also Pet.
 Br.
 28-29.
-The district court denied the amendment on the merits, Harisiades, 90 F. Supp. at 432-433, and the Second Circuit, after consolidating the appeals on the denial of the amendment and the denial of the initial habeas application, affirmed, United States ex rel.
+The district court denied the amendment on the merits, Harisiades, 90 F. Supp. at 432-433, and the Second Circuit, after consolidating the appeal with the previously pending appeal from the initial habeas application, affirmed, United States ex rel.
 Harisiades v.
 Shaughnessy, 187 F.2d 137, 139-140, 142 (2d Cir.
 1951).
-This Court granted certiorari and also affirmed on the merits.
+This Court also affirmed on the merits.
 See Harisiades v.
 Shaughnessy, 342 U.S. 580, 583 n.4 (1952).
-Neither this Court nor the lower courts (and none of the parties) in Harisiades even mentioned or suggested that the mid-appeal amendment was an abuse of the writ.
+Neither this Court nor the lower courts (and none of the parties) in Harisiades even suggested that the mid-appeal amendment was abusing the writ.
 Id.; 187 F.2d at 139-140, 142; 90 F. Supp. at 439.

 Strand v.
-United States provides another example where courts were not concerned that mid-appeal amendments would abuse the writ.
-780 F.2d 1497 (10th Cir.
-1985); see also Pet.
+United States, 780 F.2d 1497 (10th Cir.
+1985), provides another example.
+See also Pet.
 Br.
 29-30.
-There too, the petitioner filed a mid-appeal motion to amend the initial habeas application while the district court's judgment on that application was on appeal.
+There too, the petitioner filed a motion to amend the initial habeas application while the district court's judgment on that application was on appeal.
 Strand, 780 F.2d at 1498-1499.
-The district court denied the motion on the merits, and on appeal of the decision, the Tenth Circuit consolidated it with the appeal of the initial habeas application.
-Id. at 1499.
-The Tenth Circuit affirmed on the merits, and did not characterize the mid-appeal motion as an abuse of the writ.
-Id. at
+The district court denied the motion on the merits, and the Tenth Circuit, after consolidating the appeal of that decision with the initial-application appeal, affirmed on the merits.
+Id. at 1499-1500.
+Neither court characterized the mid-appeal motion as an abuse of the writ.
+Id. at 1500.

-1500.
 This practice of addressing attempted mid-appeal amendments on the merits without treating them as abusing the writ continued for decades.
 See Pet.
 Br. at 29-31 (providing other examples).